blockmatic-icebox/powerstack/README.md

 ## Dispatch Context Pattern

-Often times want to separate your actions and you state in different React contexts to prevent unncessary or undesired renders.
+Often we want to separate actions from the state into different React contexts to prevent unnecessary or undesired renders.

-Ex.
 Consider the following code.
 We have 2 components, one for load posts button and one for displaying the posts.
-When you click on the button that invokes the login action it will set isLoggedIn to true in the context of our custom hook, which will cause the LoginComponent to rerender and sometimes that's not disarable.
+When you click on the button that invokes the login action it will set isLoggedIn to true in the context of our custom hook, which will cause the LoginComponent to rerender, and sometimes that's not desirable.

 ```jsx
 const LoadPost: React.FC = () => {